NeonInc/Game-of-Life/README.md

 # Game-of-Life
 ## A Python implementation of John Conway's classic cellular automaton Game of Life

+This code implements game of life with variable start patterns and update speed.

 ### Dependencies (pip install)
 ```
 pygame